 How Canada Helped Recover One of World War II’s Most Iconic Aircraft

 One of the most significant attractions on the USS North Carolina in Wilmington is a restored OS2U Kingfisher.
-A husband-and-wife team sheds light on Canada’s role in the search and recovery of the aircraft.
+Here's the fascinating story of Canada’s role in the recovery and restoration of this legendary aircraft.

 Behind the trails

 Back in 1999, my partner Cindy and I lived on Calvert Island, B.C., for a time.

 For centuries, the east side of the island has been used as a blockade by mariners for protection from the Pacific Ocean swells generated by the approximately 7,000-kilometre crossing from Japan.
 While exploring the rugged west side of Calvert, we discovered overgrown paths lined with plastic debris tied to tree branches, which were used as trail markers by boaters.

 The 10-foot salal bushes were so thick, we had to crawl on our hands and knees to make it to the next opening.
 After spending two winters hacking out paths, and erecting boardwalks, bridges and ladders, we found out that there was a much more interesting history to these trails and beaches than we initially knew.

 Following the Japanese attack on the U.S. Aleutian Islands in Alaska in June 1942, the U.S., along with additional aid from Canada, sent military personnel to Alaska to help with the battle of the Aleutian Islands.